kosmasgen/SQLDomainGen/README.md

 ## Contributing

 Contributions, ideas, and feedback are welcome.

-Open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request.

 ---